kreuzwerker/DKT.flows/TESTS.md

 Containers
 ----------

-The flows app
+FlowsAppComponent
 - should load the flow data for the current flow ID in the route
 - should select the requested step from the current step ID in the route
 - should select the first flow step if there is no current step ID in the route
-- should by default show FlowHome
+- should show FlowHome by default
 - should list all flow steps

-Select service step view
+FlowsHomeComponent
+- init:
+  - should set step stage to null

+SelectServiceComponent
+- init:
-- should load all available providers
+  - should set step stage to "select"
-- on select service / step has a service selected:
+- on select service OR flow step has a service selected:
   - should show current selected service in right sidebar
   - should show the flow step config navigation
 - step has no service selected:
   - should hide right sidebar

+ConfigureStepComponent
+- init:
+  - should set step stage to "configure"

+TestServiceComponent
+- init:
+  - should set step stage to "test"

+ProvidersComponent
+- init:
+  - should load all available providers
+- on select provider:
+  - set current selected provider
+  - select service
+  - open/close service detail

 Components
 ----------

-A flow steps list item
+FlowHeaderComponent (no specs)

+FlowStepConfigNav
+- Cancel button click should unselect the current flow step
+- Continue button click should redirect to 'configure' stage for current step

+FlowStepItemComponent
 - should list the available options for the given step => test option states: active, locked
 - I can select a service step

-Select service step dialog
+FlowStepNavButtons
+- back(): should call router with given backPath
+- continue(): should call router with given backPath

+ProviderDetailComponent
 - should display the service icon, name and description
 - step is the first flow step
   - the 'Trigger' tab should be preselected